sourcegraph/about/handbook/engineering/observability/monitoring.md

 ## Grafana

 Sourcegraph uses a custom Grafana image, [`sourcegraph/grafana`](https://github.com/sourcegraph/sourcegraph/tree/master/docker-images/grafana), which contains minor changes from the vanilla Grafana image.
+Learn more about its role in our overall monitoring architecture [here](./monitoring_architecture.md#sourcegraph-grafana).

 ### Connecting Grafana to a remote Prometheus instance